chyfra/figue-theme/README.md

 # Figue Theme

+**⚠ Please note, this theme is still a work in progress, your feedback will be very welcome!**

 A soothing dark and vibrant light theme for Visual Studio Code, inspired by the rich colors of figs and the sun-drenched Mediterranean landscape.

 ## Overview